apache/datafusion-site/_posts/2024-11-18-datafusion-fastest-single-node-parquet-clickbench.md

 I am extremely excited to announce that [Apache DataFusion] [43.0.0]  is the fastest engine for querying Apache Parquet files in [ClickBench].
 It is faster than [DuckDB], [chDB] and [Clickhouse] using the same hardware.
-It also marks the first time a [Rust] based engine holds the top spot, which has previously been held by traditional C/C++ based engines.
+It also marks the first time a [Rust]-based engine holds the top spot, which has previously been held by traditional C/C++-based engines.

 [Apache DataFusion]: https://datafusion.apache.org/
 [43.0.0]: https://crates.io/crates/datafusion